MagicWinnie/Rosalind/README.md

 # Solutions to Rosalind problems

-Starting learning about bioinformatics algorithms!
+Starting to learn about bioinformatics algorithms on [Rosalind](https://rosalind.info/users/MagicWinnie/)!